Kkevsterrr/geneva_website/content/posts/usenix21-weaponizing-censors.md

 ## What's reflected amplification?

 Reflected amplification attacks are a powerful tool in the arsenal of a DoS attacker.
-An attacker spoofs a request from a victim to an open server (e.g. open DNS resolver), and the server responds to the victim.
+An attacker spoofs a request from a victim to an open server (e.g., open DNS resolver), and the server responds to the victim.
 If the response is larger than the spoofed request, the server effectively *amplifies* the attacker's bandwidth in the DoS attack:

 {{< figure src="/weaponizing/udp.gif" >}}